txijierf/MOH-DataProj/documents/setup.md

     ```
     git config --global http.proxy http://204.40.130.129:3128
     ```

+    If you have no permission, go to the repository and use the command:

+    ```
+    git config --local http.proxy http://204.40.130.129:3128
+    ```

  - Setup Webstorm proxy (if uses Webstorm, also applicable for other application blocked by the firewall):
     ```server: http://204.40.130.129, port: 3128```